Miner Soccer Camps

 Head Men’s Soccer Coach

-Cummings is taking over for Gabe Hall, who left the position to pursue other interests and is the ninth head coach in the history of the program dating back to 1979.
-While his previous head coaching experience is a six-year stint at California State University, Monterey Bay, he has ties to the Great Lakes Valley Conference as he spent two years as the head coach at Saint Joseph's College in the early 2000s.
+Cummings, who had 10 years of experience as a head coach at the collegiate level, took over as head coach at S&T last August as the ninth head coach in the history of the program dating back to 1979.
+He had previous head coaching experience that includes a six-year stint at California State University, Monterey Bay and two years as the head coach at Saint Joseph's College, a former member of the Great Lakes Valley Conference, in the early 2000s.

 During his six seasons at Cal State Monterey Bay, Cummings guided the program to its first national rankings, as the Otters were ranked as high as 25th during the 2013 season and again two seasons later.
 The 2013 season was his most successful at the school, as CSUMB went 11-5-1 – including a record nine wins in the California Collegiate Athletic Association -- and improved its record by eight wins over the previous year that season.